Understanding the politics of clinical trials in a pandemic

-As well as adapting the business of keeping blood flowing from donors to the patients in need, the pandemic presented Canadian Blood Services with a unique and exciting opportunity to to help explore a safe and effective treatment option for COVID-19 patients.
+As well as adapting the business of keeping blood flowing from donors to the patients in need, the pandemic presented Canadian Blood Services with a unique and exciting opportunity to support clinical trials to help explore a safe and effective treatment option for COVID-19 patients.

 What got you interested in this topic?

 I am currently doing research into our efforts to increase plasma collection in Canada.
 The publicity about convalescent plasma as a possible treatment for COVID-19 has raised public awareness of plasma as a possible lifesaving treatment, so I wanted to explore the implications of this trial on plasma donation in general.

 I am also curious about how these donors are unique contributors to clinical trials.
 They are unlike the usual clinical trial participant, in that they won’t receive any treatments and already recovered from the disease.
 What motivates these unique donors, and what does their participation mean for the organization and governance of a clinical trial?

 Finally, what does it mean for a national blood service to participate in a clinical trial?
 What are the challenges and opportunities for our recruitment of donor participants, our partnerships, our production of scientific evidence, our communication with donors and recipients of the product?
 What can we learn from this trial that can inform our participation in future clinical trials?

 Why is the involvement of blood operators in clinical trials so unique and worth studying?

 The majority of clinical trials taking place globally are sponsored and conducted by the pharmaceutical industry.
 Industry sponsorship of clinical trials can be associated with perceptions of systemic biases in the scientific literature, safety risks stemming from lack of access to proprietary data, inequities in access to patented treatments, and the unethical treatment of research participants.